The Road: The Tragedy of One

 The Road: The Tragedy of One (Korean: 더 로드: 1의 비극) is a 2021 South Korean television series directed by Kim No-won and starring Ji Jin-hee, Yoon Se-ah, Kim Hye-eun and Kim Sung-soo.
 Based on the work by Rintaro Norizuki, the series tells the story of the ugly desires, secrets, guilt and salvation of 'Royal the Hill', where only the top 1% of Korea live.
 It premiered on tvN on August 4, 2021, and aired on Wednesdays and Thursdays at 22.30 (KST) for 12 episodes.

 Synopsis

-"Royal the Hill" is a posh place where top one percent of Koreans live.
+"Royal the Hill" is a posh place where the top one percent of Koreans live.
 The series tells the secrets, desires, guilts and salvation of the residents of this place.